-bornonthebattleground asked: Ok, don't get me wrong because it's just curiosity, but I have to ask: how much of Supernatural is in Demon's Lexicon, if any?
+bornonthebattleground said: Ok, don't get me wrong because it's just curiosity, but I have to ask: how much of Supernatural is in Demon's Lexicon, if any?
 Please don't get this wrong, i love your books, it's a great story with great characters (and better storytelling, to be fair).
 It's just that I started to watch it recently and some similiarities struck me.
 And because it would be SO great if someone made a tv show out of DL :)

 Oh, you poor sweetie.
 Please don’t feel at all self-conscious about asking this question, because it’s totally fine, and I so appreciate you saying you like the books (and I would love to have a TV show!) but this is actually something that comes up a lot.
 This ask about my books is really nice, which is why I chose it, because people have told me they find hostile asks upsetting.
 I do myself.